microsoft/vscode-docs/release-notes/latest.md

 ![Ligatures for Code](images/January/editor-ligatures.png)

-### Find widget improvements
+### Find Widget Improvements

-The find widget got a large rehaul under the hood, making all its functions work regardless of the number of results.
-In other words, it is now possible to Find next, Replace, etc. well beyond the first 1000 find matches.
-For performance reasons, the find widget still only highlights for now the first 1000 matches.
+The find widget was updated to make all of its functions work regardless of the number of results.
+It is now possible to Find, Replace, etc. well beyond the first 1000 find matches.
+For performance reasons, the Find widget still only highlights the first 1000 matches.
 We have also improved the tab order in the widget.

-The refactorings allowed us to introduce the "X of Y" indication, such that now you can tell in a glimpse how many results there are and where you are in that list.
+The refactoring allowed us to introduce the "X of Y" indication, such that now you can tell in a glance how many results there are and where you are in that list.

-We also added two new actions "Find Next Selection" (`kb(editor.action.nextSelectionMatchFindAction)`) and "Find Previous Selection" (`kb(editor.action.previousSelectionMatchFindAction)`) that allow you to jump to the next or previous matches without losing editor focus.
-Thanks to [@ajkerrigan](https://github.com/ajkerrigan) there are now keybindings for the "Replace" and "Replace all" actions.
+We also added two new actions, "Find Next Selection" (`kb(editor.action.nextSelectionMatchFindAction)`) and "Find Previous Selection" (`kb(editor.action.previousSelectionMatchFindAction)`), that allow you to jump to the next or previous matches without losing editor focus.
+Thanks to [@ajkerrigan](https://github.com/ajkerrigan), there are now key bindings for the "Replace" and "Replace all" actions.

 ![Find widget counters](images/January/find-widget-counts.png)

-### Input handling
+### Input Handling

-We changed the way in which we do input handling in the editor.
-These changes will allow software such as UniKey (used for Vietnamese input) or AutoHotKey (used for keyboard automation) to work with VS Code.
+We changed input handling in the editor to allow software such as [UniKey](http://www.unikey.org) (used for Vietnamese input) or [AutoHotKey](https://www.autohotkey.com) (used for keyboard automation) to work with VS Code.

-### Configurable cursor style
+### Configurable Cursor Style

-We added a new editor option `editor.cursorStyle` that can now be set to `"block"`.
+We added a new editor option `editor.cursorStyle` that can be set to `"block"`.
 Special thanks to [@markrendle](https://github.com/markrendle) for his pull request.

 ### Auto Save